Online Dominating Set: Preliminaries

 Since we are studying online problems, the order in which vertices are given is important.
 We assume throughout the paper that the indices of the vertices of $G$, $v_1,\ldots, v_n$, indicate the order in which they are given to the online algorithm, and we use $\ALG(G)$ to denote the size of the dominating set computed by \ALG using this ordering.
 When no confusion can occur, we implicitly assume that the dominating set being constructed by an online algorithm $\ALG$ is denoted by $D$.
 We use the phrase \emph{select a vertex} to mean that the vertex in question is added to the dominating set in question.
 We use $G_i$ to denote the subgraph of $G$ induced by $\SET{v_1, \ldots, v_i}$.
 We let $D_i$ denote the dominating set constructed by $\ALG$ after processing the first $i$ vertices of the input.
 When no confusion can occur, we sometimes implicitly identify a dominating set $D$ and the subgraph it induces.
 For example, we may say that \emph{$D$ has $k$ components} or \emph{is connected}, meaning that the subgraph of~$G$ induced by~$D$ has $k$ components or is connected, respectively.

-Online algorithms must compute a solution for all prefixes of the input seen by the algorithm.
+Online algorithms must compute a solution for all prefixes of the input seen by the algorithm, since the input could terminate at any point.
 Given the irrevocable decisions, this can of course affect the possible final sizes of a dominating set.
 When we want to emphasize that a bound is derived under this restriction, we use the word \emph{\incr} to indicate this, i.e., if we discuss the size of an \incr dominating set $D$ of $G$, this means that $D_1\subseteq D_2\subseteq \cdots \subseteq D_n=D$ and that $D_i$ is a dominating set of $G_i$ for each $i$.
 Note in particular that any \incr algorithm, including \onopt, for \ds, \cds, or \ids must select the first vertex.

 Throughout the text, we use standard graph-theoretic notation.
 In particular, the \emph{path on~$n$ vertices} is denoted~$P_n$.
 A {\em star} with $n$~vertices is the complete bipartite graph~$K_{1,n-1}$.
-A {\em leaf} is a vertex of degree~$1$, and an {\em internal} vertex is a vertex of degree at least~$2$.
+In a rooted tree, an {\em internal} vertex is a vertex that has at least one child vertex.
+For a vertex $v$, $N(v)$ denotes the set of neighbors of $v$.
 We use $\cc(G)$ to denote the number of components of a graph $G$.
 The size of a minimum dominating set of a graph $G$ is denoted by~$\gamma(G)$.
-We use indices to indicate variants, using $\gammaC(G)$, $\gammaT(G)$, and $\gammaI(G)$ for connected, total, and independent dominating set, respectively.
+We use indices to indicate variants, using $\gammaC(G)$, $\gammaT(G)$, and $\gammaI(G)$ for Connected, Total, and Independent Dominating Set, respectively.
 This is an alternative notation for the size computed by \offopt.
 We also use these indices on $\onopt$ to indicate which variant is under consideration.
+Sometimes, when the problem considered is clear from the context or we consider more problems at the same time, we may omit the index.
 We use $\Delta$ to denote the maximum degree of the graph under consideration.
 Similarly, we always let $n$ denote the number of vertices in the graph.